ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.4.3

+- Fix Elvia config so it can be used independently on any node.

 ## 3.4.2

 - Fix bug in reset command.
 It did not reset daily data properly.